What Is Scan to BIM and How Much Does It Cost?

 Site accessibility can also influence pricing.
 Remote or hard-to-reach locations might require specialized equipment or incur travel expenses, both of which add to the project total.

 Lastly, the type and quantity of deliverables required determine the final budget.
-Basic point cloud data is the most cost-effective option, while 3D BIM models and advanced analysis involve additional processing and modeling work, increasing the cost.
+Basic point cloud data is the most cost-effective option, while 3D BIM models and 2D CADD drawings increase the cost.
+It's also important to note that we can always add additional elements to your model later on as your requirements evolve.
 Below is a list of common scan to BIM deliverables.

 What are the Types of Scan to BIM Deliverables?